shannonruder/word-guess-CLI--game/README.md

 3. The game uses advanced javascript.
 The **index.js** contains logic for a word guessing game.
 It randomly selects a word and from an answers.js file uses the `Word` constructor to store it.
 It prompts the user for each guess and keeps track of the user's remaining guesses.
 Finally, it calls out to a:

 **letter.js** file with a constructor called 'Letter'.  `Letter.js` *does not* `require` any other files.
-This contructor either displays an underlying character or a blank placeholder (such as an underscore), depending on whether or not the user has guessed the letter.
+This constructor either displays an underlying character or a blank placeholder (such as an underscore), depending on whether or not the user has guessed the letter.
 The 'Letter' constructor defines:

   * A string value to store the underlying character for the letter